A graphic outline the breakdown of the carbon footprint of a week skiing by sector

 Flocon Vert

 The Flocon Vert programme – French for “Green Snowflake” – highlights French resorts that have met 20 criteria to be considered “sustainable”.
-Alongside targets relating to the reduction of greenhouse gas emissions, resorts must also consider:
+Alongside targets relating to the reduction of greenhouse gas emissions, resorts are assessed on:

 • Economic factors, such as ensuring a local tourist economy in case climate change eradicates the viability of snowsports